NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/Genomics-PractitionerRole.page.md

 <a name="specialty"></a>
 #### specialty
-The specialty field should be used to record department for the requesting clinician, issues with the use of this field, including issues with the [bound UK Core ValueSet](https://fhir.hl7.org.uk/CodeSystem/UKCore-PracticeSettingCode) not representing certain departments should be reported to the NHS England Genomics Unit
+The specialty field SHOULD be used to record department for the requesting clinician, issues with the use of this field, including issues with the [bound UK Core ValueSet](https://fhir.hl7.org.uk/CodeSystem/UKCore-PracticeSettingCode) not representing certain departments SHOULD be reported to the NHS England Genomics Unit
 ```json
 "specialty":  [
         {